maddalenastn/IDEAS/README.md

 - **`Notebooks/`**
 Jupyter Notebooks for reproducing the main figures of the article.
 Each notebook is named according to the corresponding figure. `Local_ID.ipynb` computes local intrinsic dimensionality used for **Figure 5**.
-All notebooks require an `anndata` object created as described in the [Datasets and Reproduction](#-datasets--reproduction-instructions) section.
+All notebooks require an `anndata` object created as described in the [Instructions for reproducing figures from datasets](#-datasets--reproduction-instructions) section.

 - **`Metadata/`**
   Metadata extracted from open access datasets.
 These correspond to the `.obs` attribute of the `anndata` objects and include clustering results, pluripotency scores, and pseudotime annotations.

 ---

-## Datasets and Reproduction Instructions
+## Instructions for reproducing figures from datasets

 To reproduce the figures from the article, follow the instructions below for each dataset: